-You may have heard the terms 2 stroke and 4 stroke engines before, but do you really all of the know the differences in their operation?
+You may have heard the terms 2 stroke and 4 stroke engines before, but do you really all of the differences in their operation?

-Throughout the history of automotive design, there has existed two main types of gasoline powered combustion engines, the 2 cycle (2 stroke) and 4 cycle (4 stroke) engine.
+Throughout the history of automotive design, there has existed two main types of gasoline powered combustion engines, the 2 cycle (2-stroke) and 4-cycle (4-stroke) engine.
 As you may have guessed, the names of each engine suggest exactly how they operate.
-For an engine to complete combustion, there needs to be combustion of the gas-air mixture and expulsion through exhaust.
+For an engine to complete combustion, there needs to be combustion of the gas-air mixture and expulsion through the exhaust.
 The way this process is repeated varies between these engine types.

 A 2 cycle engine completes a combustion and exhaust cycle in only 2 strokes of the piston, with a 4 cycle taking 4 strokes of the piston.

 For a 4 cycle engine, there is a power stroke (piston down) which is caused by combustion of the fuel mixture.
 Then there is an exhaust (piston up) stroke that pushes the gas exhaust out of the engine.
 The following two strokes include an intake (piston down) to draw in the fuel and a compression stroke (piston up) to start the process all over again.
 Examining this process closer yields the observation that the whole cycle is powered by the initial combustion stroke.
 This means that the combustion of the fuel mixture needs to impart enough power into the piston to allow it to rotate the crankshaft twice.

 A 2-cycle engine has much simpler mechanics, as it basically consolidates the different processes of a 4-stroke engine.
 There is power stroke which also releases the exhaust after a certain amount of travel, then an intake and compression stroke that draws in new fuel and completes combustion.

 These are the basic mechanics of each engine type, but both have significant advantages and disadvantages, which have ultimately led to a more widespread use of the 4-stroke engine.